Markets move in cycles; sometimes they’re up, sometimes they’re down.

 Check in with a financial professional.

-- Log in to your Principal account to check your mix of investments or set up automatic rebalancing.
+Do you understand your current asset allocation?
+Log in to your Principal account to see your current mix of investments—and access tools for long-term planning and auto-rebalancing.
 First time logging in?
 Create an account.